Be Extra Picky About Your Friends, It’s Not Selfish

 It’s crucial to understand the motives behind your interactions with people who come and go.
 Do you want to find a friend for the rest of your life?
 Do you want someone to help with a project?
 Do you want someone who is willing to take on any challenge with you?
 My intentions were what determined the expiration dates of all people I met.
 Many of my college “friends” didn’t fulfill my long-term needs.
 Our relationship ended in a short time.
 It happens.
 I don’t dwell on it; sometimes, it’s not that easy depending on what friend.
 I am confident in myself and can feel great with them.
 It was good for the short-term, and that’s okay!
 You can meet 7 billion people around the globe.
 Every experience is a learning opportunity.

 Not everybody comes and goes.
 People are drawn to you, and they stay.
 Because they feel a connection with you, they stay for a while or longer.
 They are genuinely loved and cared for.
 They will meet your needs, and you will meet theirs.
-I am grateful for people who are there for me and will do everything to keep them safe.
+I am grateful for the people who are there for me and will do everything to keep them safe.
 Friendships are just as hard work as relationships.
 Trust, open communication, and quality time are essential to any meaningful relationship.
 You will see who is there for your needs and who isn’t.
 It’s okay to let friendships go.

 Friends and acquaintances have lost touch with us.
 Although it may feel awkward, you don’t have to rekindle every friendship you once had.